canonical/ubuntu-server-documentation/tutorial/managing-software.md

 ubuntu@tutorial
 ```

-This shows that we are inside the VM, where we will run all of our commands.
+This shows that we are inside the VM, and this is where we will run all our
+commands.

 ## Updating the system with APT